 What isn't so obvious is that extension cords are time-consuming and potentially hazardous to use, especially during a blackout in a heavy storm.
 In fact, using the wrong gauge, length, or a worn out wire can be outright deadly, posing shock and fire hazards.

 If you're using an inverter, and you only need to power a couple appliances like a refrigerator and some lights, a proper extension cord will do the job.

 If you're using a mid-sized generator and comfortable plugging in appliances during a storm but still want to use cords, your best bet is to invest in a Gen-Cord.

-Your best bet is to invest in just one additional cord - a Gen-Cord.
-You simply plug the 25-foot extension cord into the 20- or 30-amp outlet on your generator.
-The opposite end splits into three household outlets, where you can start connecting additional extension cords.
+You simply plug the gen cord into the 20- or 30-amp outlet on your generator.
+The opposite end splits into several household outlets, where you can start connecting additional extension cords safely indoors.